jchilton/01-Eve-was-the-Snake/Poems/08 Neighborhood Reputation.md

 Where's all the cash?

 Back to that one thing &mdash;
-Circular-saw accident - lost more than a finger
-Not a light surgery but not a flatliner
+Circular-saw accident &mdash; lost more than a finger Not a light surgery but not a flatliner
 After seeing the fallout she decided not to linger